 And the little farm was passed to me, James and our two daughters, Olive and Charlotte.

 James and I packed up our life in Vancouver’s urban jungle and moved to a rural one.
 And so the adventures began…

-Alison and I consider it a blessing to have met this family and to work with them as they head on down the road to a lot of adventures ahead.
+Alison and I consider it a blessing to have met this family and to help document (with photography) their work as they build their next dream of a farm to flask distillery.